801DevLabs/graphql-nexus-server/README.md

 ```

 ## Queries
-Scroll to the bottom for complete queries and mutatuions list
+Scroll to the end for complete queries and mutatuions list
 ### Get all apartments

 ```